We have the tremendous privilegeand responsibilityof being stewards (or managers) of God's possessions. As good stewards, we

 He had the wrong idea about work.
 Work is part of God's purpose for us.
 God called Adam, the first human, to be a gardener (Genesis 2:15).
 The Bible tells us to work hard.

 All hard work brings a profit, but mere talk leads only to poverty.
 (Proverbs 14:23)

 Work is a blessing.
-It enables us to provide for ourselves, our relatives and the work of the Lord.
+It enables us to provide for ourselves, our relatives and serve God.
 When we work diligently, we are good stewards.
 We also are a positive example of Christianity to those around us.